 Due Diligence and Identification of Risk

-Notwithstanding that AMC01s Supply Chain is primarily UK based, we have instigated a risk assessment of supply chain activities to identify and prioritise any areas which may pose a risk of Modern Slavery.
+Notwithstanding that AmcoGiffen’s Supply Chain is primarily UK based, we have instigated a risk assessment of supply chain activities to identify and prioritise any areas which may pose a risk of Modern Slavery.

 - Completing a data analysis in respect of identified high risk suppliers and monitoring the identified high risk suppliers.
 A defined programme of desktop audits was undertaken in relation to identified key high risk suppliers.

-- Our Modern Slavery requirements have been incorporated into our 3 yearly supplier reviews and Vendor Assessment and Appraisal process for new suppliers.
-This ensures that all new suppliers are immediately captured and that the remaining Tier 2 and 3 elements of the existing AMCO supply chain will have been included by 2019 at the latest.
+- Incorporating our Modern Slavery requirements into our supplier reviews and Vendor Assessment and Appraisal process for new suppliers.
+All existing suppliers must renew their Vendor Assessment after a period of three years, this therefore ensures that all new suppliers are immediately included and that remaining Tier 2 and 3 elements of the existing AmcoGiffen supply chain will have been captured by the latter part of 2019 at the latest.

-- To undertake a programme of desk top audits of specifically identified high and medium risk suppliers.
+- To undertake a continued programme of supply chain desk top audits of specifically identified high and medium risk suppliers.

-- We will engage with our Key Strategic Suppliers and Industry bodies to engage with their Supply Chains to discuss and understand capability, best practice and learning on Modern Slavery to continuously improve our approach to Modern Slavery.
+- Engaging with our Key Strategic Suppliers and Industry bodies to engage with their Supply Chains to discuss and understand capability, best practice and learning on Modern Slavery to continuously improve our approach to Modern Slavery.

-- Incorporate Modern Slavery as a priority into 360 degree reviews with Key Supply Chain partners to ensure no new risks of Modern Slavery have been introduced in their practices.
+- Incorporating Modern Slavery as a priority into 360 degree reviews with Key Supply Chain partners to ensure no new risks of Modern Slavery have been introduced in their practices.